Who We Are

 Clean Cities Coordinator

-Maggie is the main point of contact for GLACC coalition stakeholders.
-She oversees the day-to-day efforts of the coalition.
+Jeremy is the main point of contact for GLACC coalition stakeholders.
+He oversees the day-to-day efforts of the coalition.

 Our Board of Directors